gregsadetsky/postal-codes/README.md

 ### timeout

 if a postcard is not received within 1 month, we consider it lost. the postcard's content is then sent digitally to the other party.

+### Card 1

+TODO When was the card sent?

+Greg received Ariel's card on October 23rd 2019

+Work will be ongoing in the `card1` directory